Graduate Programs Application Process

 Long Beach, CA 90840

-In addition to the University application, most programs require supplemental applications or information.
+In addition to the University application (Cal State Apply), most CSULB grad programs require supplemental applications or information.
 You must check with the program for specific information on these requirements.
-You can use the Graduate Studies site to link to the program websites.
+Visit the Graduate Studies page to learn more.

 The CSULB Admissions Office will review your application and transcripts to verify your eligibility based on the minimum University admission requirements.
 If you meet these minimum requirements, your application will be forwarded to your academic program for review.
 You will receive notification of your admission status after the department has made their decision.